What do these Grassholes sound like?

 Apple: find your happy place here.

 And, like, Pandora?
 Is that still a thing?
-We’re not on there, apparently, but we might be at some point in the near future.
+We’re on there, apparently, but who knows.